 The TOE can terminate inactive sessions after an Authorized Administrator configurable time-period.
-Once a session has been terminated, the TOE requires the user to reauthenticate to establish a new session.
+Once a session has been terminated, the TOE requires the user to re-authenticate to establish a new session.
+The administrator can also terminate their own session by exiting out of the CLI.

-The TOE can also display an Authorized Administrator specified banner on the CLI management interface prior to allowing any administrative access to the TOE.
+The TOE can also be configured to display an Authorized Administrator specified banner on the CLI management interface prior to allowing any administrative access to the TOE.